 As the name suggests, health insurance is for health.
 Health insurance covers the medical costs for expensive treatments.
 Here, different types of health insurance policies cover an array of ailments and diseases.
 You should buy a generic health insurance policy as well as policies for a specific disease.
 The premium paid towards a health insurance policy covers hospitalization, treatment, and medication costs.

 Here also as name suggesting that life insurance is for insurance of life.
-You should buy life insurance to make your dependents financially secured in the event of an unfair event.
-Life insurance is important if you are the only person in your family you get paid or if your family is almost dependent on your income.
+You should buy life insurance to make your dependents financially secured in the event of an unfair event. importance of life insurance is if you are the only person in your family you get paid or if your family is almost dependent on your income.
 Under life insurance, the policy holder’s family has financially compensated in case the policyholder expires during the running period of the policy.